pranjalibajpai/Berlin/README.md

 # Women Who Code Berlin

-This Repo contains a collection of resources collected for and during the Hack Evenings event series.
+This repository (repo) contains a collection of resources collected for and during the Hack Evening event series.
-It is supposed to help anyone looking to learn and improve their coding skills to find tutorial, resources and inspiration.
+It is supposed to help anyone looking to learn and improve their coding skills to find tutorials, resources, and inspiration.

-## Contributing
+## How can I contribute?

 We love contributions!
 We would like to extend this collection to contain resources of all kind related to all programming languages, frameworks, general programming knowledge and IT careers.